We're a Mummy/Daughter duo walking 3,000 km across New Zealand's Te Araroa Trail as part of my recovery from post-traumatic stress disorder.

 This is my story, but by connecting with more people, I realize I’m not alone.

 Statistics show that mental distress affects many New Zealanders with 1 in 5 people diagnosed with a mood/and or anxiety disorder at some stage in their life.
 Likewise, sexual abuse is also prevalent in our society, including the abuse of our tamariki.

 Reconnecting with our natural world has been a massive part of my recovery.
-That’s why I’m going to walk the Te Araroa Trail with my daughter Emilie, spend time in the beautiful healing power of nature.
+That’s why I’m going to walk Te Araroa with my daughter Emilie, spend time in the beautiful healing power of nature.

-We'll be sharing stories on our Instagram page, Adventures with Emilie, and our friends at Federated Mountain Clubs are helping us publish a blog of our journey along the way.
+We're sharing stories on our Instagram page, Adventures with Emilie, and our friends at Federated Mountain Clubs are helping us publish a blog of our journey along the way.

 We’re raising money for the Mental Health Foundation and Federated Mountain Clubs – connecting advocacy for mental health and wellbeing with the protection of our access to Aotearoa’s wild places.